hatchjaw/jacktrip-teensy/README.md

 You might get on just fine with [QJackCtl](https://qjackctl.sourceforge.io/qjackctl-index.html#Installation) as an interface to JACK.
-[Cadence](https://kx.studio/Applications:Cadence) potentially offers a better experience if you need to connect to an external audio interface (perhaps because it's not possible to change the sampling rate of your built-in audio card).
+On Linux, [Cadence](https://kx.studio/Applications:Cadence) potentially offers a better experience if you need to connect to an external audio interface (perhaps because it's not possible to change the sampling rate of your built-in audio card).
 Install Cadence as per the [instructions](https://github.com/falkTX/Cadence/blob/master/INSTALL.md);
 once installed, the tools _Catia_ and _Logs_ are very useful.